MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

  :::image type="content" source="media/deploy-sap-netweaver/sap-5.png" alt-text="Screenshot of private key generation." lightbox="media/deploy-sap-netweaver/sap-5.png":::

  8. SAP CAL will start provisioning and activating resources into your subscription.
 It may take up to several hours to complete.
- 9. The next step is to logon into the SAP GUI, get a developer license, and install it to be able to save packages and update the SAP instance, e.g., publish a web service.
+ 9. The next step is to log on into the SAP GUI, get a developer license, and install it to be able to save packages and update the SAP instance, e.g., publish a web service.
- Once you create the appliance in the SAP Cloud Appliance Library, the SAP system will generate a temporary license key that is sufficient to logon to the system.
+ Once you create the appliance in the SAP Cloud Appliance Library, the SAP system generates a temporary license key that is sufficient to log on to the system.
 As a first step, before using the system, you need to install a Minisap license as described in the Community Wiki page: How to request and install Minisap license keys.

- Installing the Minisap license will change the installation number from INITIAL to DEMOSYSTEM.
+ Installing the Minisap license changes the installation number from INITIAL to DEMOSYSTEM.
 The developer access key for user DEVELOPER and installation number DEMOSYSTEM is already in the system, and you can start developing in the customer's name range (Z*, Y*).